 Melinda M Ashcroft

 Melinda was awarded her PhD in February 2019.
-Prior to her PhD, she obtained a Master of Biotechnology (High Distinction) from The University of Queensland (UQ) in 2013.
+Prior to her PhD, she obtained a Master of Biotechnology (commendation for academic excellence) from The University of Queensland (UQ) in 2013.
 Mid-way through her Masters, Melinda realised that it was possible to combine her two passions, computers and biology.
-This progressed into a Masters project on Melanoma genomics.
-In 2014 Melinda decided to continue working in Bioinformatics and joined the Beatson Lab to undertake her PhD.
-Here, her work focused on the accessory genome in Extraintestinal pathogenic E. coli (ExPEC).
-Melinda is now a Postdoctoral Research Fellow and Computational Microbiologist at the Australian Centre of Ecogenomics at the University of Queensland.
-Her work focuses on antimicrobial resistant lineages, DNA methylation and mobile genetic elements.
+In 2014 Melinda started her PhD focused on the roles of mobile genetic elements, antimicrobial resistance and DNA methylation in the evolution of Escherichia coli lineages.
+Melinda is now a Postdoctoral Research Fellow and Computational Microbiologist at the Peter Doherty Institute for Infection and Immunity at the University of Melbourne.
+Her work focuses on genomic epidemiology, transmission, evolution and antimicrobial resistance of pathogenic Neisseria spp.
 Melinda has previous tutor experience in bioinformatics, microbiology and genetics and was a lecturer in Genomics and Bioinformatics at UQ in 2019.
-As an ASM communications ambassador from 2017-2019 (Twitter: @AUSSOCMIC and @BioMinnie), Melinda's interests also include blogging and science communication.
+As an ASM communications ambassador from 2017-2020 (Twitter: @AUSSOCMIC, @BioMinnie and @XDRPathogens), Melinda's interests also include blogging and science communication.

 Abstracts this author is presenting: